The plea process is an essential component of the criminal justice system.

 - In some cases, waiver of the right to appeal

-There are exceptions to the exceptions, however, A prosecutor can offer a plea agreement in cases where:
+There are exceptions to these rules in the following circumstances.
+A prosecutor can offer a plea agreement in cases where:

 - There is insufficient evidence to prove the state’s case